Drake Neighborhood ASSOCIATION |

-The Drake neighborhood has a larger population than 22 of the 99 counties in Iowa.
+The Neighborhood The Drake neighborhood has a larger population than 22 of the 99 counties in Iowa.
 The size of the neighborhood in terms of both population and geography present an interesting organizational challenge for the association.
 There are many types of people to represent and a lot of ground to cover to coordinate them.
 Because of it's size, the area is broken into 5 quintiles.
 (See map Below.)
+The Drake neighborhood is home to a diverse range of races and ethnicities, income levels, and educational backgrounds.
+The challenge is for the Neighborhood Association to find ways to engage residents across the spectrum and to meet a broad range of needs.
+To maintain its diversity, the Drake neighborhood needs to continue to provide a range of housing opportunities, commercial venues, and recreational amenities.
+Drake University helps to keep young adults in the neighborhood by drawing students, alumni, and others attracted to the vibrancy of a college atmosphere. |

-Due to the population needs, proximity to Drake University, and location of business in the neighborhood and downtown, Drake has a high proportion of renter-occupied housing.
+The proximity and ease of access to downtown is another appealing factor.
+We have a large number of residents in their 20s and 30s.
+Young professionals are fixing up homes, settling in to an area they feel comfortable in, and exploring the city life.
+We also have people who have lived in this neighborhood for a long time and are loyal to the area and have found their own niche in the city.
+Housing Due to the population needs, proximity to Drake University, and location of business in the neighborhood and downtown, Drake has a high proportion of renter-occupied housing.
 A major asset of the Drake neighborhood is the historic housing stock.
 Homes within the Drake neighborhood have provided generations of residents with high quality housing in a variety of architectural styles.
-Common architectural styles in the neighborhood include: Queen Anne Victorians, American Four Squares, Craftsman Bungalows, Brick Tudors, among others.
+Common architectural styles in the neighborhood include: Queen Anne Victorians, American Four Squares, Craftsman Bungalows, Brick Tudors, among others. |

 The Drake neighborhood currently contains two National Register Historic Districts, Kingman Place and Drake University Campus along with more than 20 individually listed properties.
 Additionally, the Forestdale Plat and Iola Place have been determined eligible for listing on the National Register of Historic Places.
 These National Register listed districts and properties, as well as eligible districts have been identified through the work of various studies but there has not been a comprehensive historic and architectural survey of the Drake neighborhood.